AbsaOSS/cobrix/README.md

 ## Other Features

 ### Loading several paths
-Currently, specifying multiple paths in `load()` is not supported.
-Use the following syntax:
+Specifying multiple paths directly in `load()` is currently not supported.
+Instead, use the following syntax:
 ```scala
     spark
       .read